GDUngureanu/small-steps/src/components/header/README.md

 Static hero section displayed at the top of every page.

 ## Component
-- `template.vue` – contains the project tagline and introductory text.
+- `AppHeader.vue` – contains the project tagline and introductory text.
 No props or events.